UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 * Lexis chart
     * The SVG chart must have an id of "lexis-chart"
     * Age is on the y-axis and year is on the x-axis
+    * Y-axis has the label "Age" in the top left
     * Axes are clean, titled, and formatted well
+    * All gridlines (horizontal and vertical) are removed
     * Each mark must have the class name "arrow"
     * Each mark is in the shape of an arrow
     * Each arrow starts and ends at the correct places